Dakarakoso/myRaspiberryProject/README.md

 Now you will open 2 terminal windows in one window you will go to the code directory and then run the command `python3 main.py`.
 In the second window you will go to the code directory and run `python3 server.py`

 If everything was setup correctly you should be able to test it.

+you go check it on my youtube channel: []